AbuseIPDB¶

 Once you have selected your desired confidence level, scroll down to the right-hand side of the page and locate the API Endpoint section.
 Each time you adjust the confidence slider, the API URL will automatically update to reflect your current settings.

-When you have the desired settings, take note of the values generated within API Endpoint:
+When you have the desired settings, scroll down the page and locate the right-side box labeled API Endpoint, and take note of the values within the generated URL:

 You will need to apply these values to your AbuseIPDB blocklist entry inside of the file /etc/csf/csf.blocklists: